IMP1/blossom/README.md

 'With' statements are very similar to if statements.
 The difference is the result of the condition.
 With an if statement, the changes to the graph made by the "condition" procedure are not kept before going on to either the 'then' or 'else' procedure, whereas with a 'with' statement the 'then' procedure uses the result of the condition procedure: `with (r1, r2)` `with (r1, r2, r3)`

+Some special case procedures include `noop`, which performs no action, and `invalid`

 ```blossom
 // Programme Example: